 In any case, call ahead or check with airport staff to be completely certain of the current rules before enjoying your Mistic electronic cigarette in airports.

-U.S. Airports That Allow Electronic Cigarettes
+U.S. Airports That Allow Electronic Cigarettes as of July 2014

 As of now, you can enjoy full indoor use of your electronic cigarette in airports including: